msb98/CMC02/README.md

 4. Enter 'pip install opsvis'

-Having followed the previous steps, this code will work.
+Having followed the previous steps, these codes will work.

 *Disclaimer*:
 These examples are intended for illustrating geotechnical and structural concepts.